severb/flowy/docs/introduction.rst

 ================

 Before we start using Flowy lets get familiar with Amazon SWF.
-If you already know how SWF works you can head straight to the Tutorial.
-If you never used SWF before then you should continue reading because we'll be using a lot the concepts and the terms we introduce here.
+If you already know how SWF works you can head straight to the :doc:`tutorial`.
+If you never used SWF before then you should continue reading because this will help you better understand how the library works.

 SWF is a web service offered by Amazon as part of their Cloud Computing Services.
 It's advertised as something that helps you build, run, and scale